plutux-labs/kubernetes-utility/README.md

 ### Usage

-- The application will take `~/.kube/config` by default
+- The application will take Kubernetes config at `~/.kube/config` by default
+- The application will take AWS config at `~/.aws/` by default for supporting EKS authenication if necessary
 - The application will not take `KUBECONFIG` environment

 ```bash